COVID-19 Info Hub

 Can I wear my own mask or face covering?
 What about my child?

 Not on its own.
 To ensure the safety of everyone at SickKids, we are providing masks at our entrances.
 Not all masks are the same – KN95, N95, disposable and cloth face masks come in a range of qualities, and there are counterfeit products on the market.
-Since entrance screening staff are not able to check the quality of masks people wear to the hospital, we require everyone to wear the medical mask provided.
+Since hospital staff are not able to check the quality of masks people wear to the hospital, we require everyone to wear a hospital provided mask.
 By providing our own masks we can be certain that the one you are wearing will offer the right amount of protection for you and our staff.

 If you choose to wear your own mask, you will also have to wear a hospital-provided mask on top.